-Table 3-1 Operating Controls, Indicators and Displays ITEM NO. CONTROL, INDICATOR OR DISPLAY FUNCTION 1 LED Status Indicators Four Status LEDs indicate the current operating status as follows: СОММ Lights when RS-232 communication is occurring MANUAL Lights when the unit is being controlled using the front panel keypad.
+ITEM CONTROL, NO. INDICATOR OR DISPLAY FUNCTION LED Status Indicators Four Status LEDs indicate the current operating status as follows: СОММ Lights when RS-232 communication is occurring 1 MANUAL Lights when the valve position (fire rate) is being controlled using the front panel keypad.
+This mode of operation is for service technician use only.
 REMOTE Lights when the unit is being controlled by an external signal from an Energy Management System DEMAND Lights when there is a demand for heat.
 2 OUTLET TEMPERATURE Display 3-Digit, 7-Segment LED display continuously displays the outlet water temperature.
 The °F or °C LED next to the display lights to indicate whether the displayed temperature is in degrees Fahrenheit or degrees Celsius.
 The °F or °C blinks when operating in the Deadband Mode.
 3 VFD Display Vacuum Fluorescent Display (VFD) consists of 2 lines each capable of displaying up to 16 alphanumeric characters.
-The information displayed includes: Startup Messages Fault Messages Operating Status Messages Menu Selection 4 RS-232 Port Port permits a Laptop Computer or External Modem to be connected to the unit's Control Panel.
-5 FAULT Indicator Red FAULT LED indicator lights when a heater alarm condition occurs.
+The information displayed includes: Startup Messages Fault Messages Operating Status Messages Menu Selection 4 RS-232 PortPort permits a Laptop Computer or External Modem connected to the unit's Control Panel.
+AERCO offers for pu the RS232 Adaptor Cable (P/N 124675), which is design work with this port.
+This cable features a DB9 connect connection to older computers with serial ports or can b with a Serial-to-USB adaptor for use in computer USB ports 5 FAULT Indicator Red FAULT LED indicator lights when a boiler alarm condition occurs.
 An alarm message will appear in the VFD.
 6 CLEAR Key Turns off the FAULT indicator and clears the alarm message if the alarm is no longer valid.
 Lockout type alarms will be latched and cannot be cleared by simply pressing this key.
 Troubleshooting may be required to clear these types of alarms.
-7 READY Indicator Lights ON/OFF switch is set to ON and all Pre-Purge conditions have been satisfied.
-8 ON/OFF Switch Enables and disables heater operation.
+7 READY Indicator Lights when ON/OFF switch is set to ON and all Pre-Purge conditions have been satisfied.
+8 ON/OFF Switch Enables and disables boiler operation.
 9 LOW WATER LEVEL TEST/RESET Switches Allows operator to test operation of the water level monitor.
 Pressing TEST opens the water level probe circuit and simulates a Low Water Level alarm.
 Pressing RESET resets the water level monitor circuit.
 Pressing the CLEAR key (item 6) resets the display.